-- o Discrimination, Algorithms, and Income Inequality: Due at 8pm on Sunday, 6/27 - o Privacy, Bribery, and Marketing Ethics: Due at 8pm on Sunday, 8/01 - This I Believe essay (10%): Effective leaders define their own values, and they communicate their importance to others.
+• This I Believe essay (15%): Effective leaders define their own values, and they communicate their importance to others.
 To help you in this process, you will write a one-page essay that describes your personal credo and its significance.
 This assignment is based on the This I Believe radio program that reached 39 million listeners.
 On this broadcast, Americans- both well known and unknown-read five-minute essays about their personal philosophy of life.
 They shared insights about individual values that shaped their daily actions.
 The first volume of This I Believe essays sold 300,000 copies-more than any other book in the U.S. during that year except for the Bible.